-Authors: Dr. Saphida Migabo (Biology) and Dr. William J. Owen (Vice Provost, Student Engagement)
+Authors: Dr. Saphida Migabo (Biology) and Dr. William J. Owen (Psychology)

 You should always have a teaching or lesson plan, whether you a giving a lecture, leading a tutorial or a laboratory session.
 A teaching plan provides structure for your classes.
 Below is a list of basic things you need to consider when developing your lesson plan.

 - Lesson Title: What is the title for this specific lesson?